amaraljt/LaTeXPy/README.md

 **Step 1:** Click on the link above, and start a new Colab notebook (use **File->New notebook** on the webpage menu, **not** on your computer menu).

 **Step 2:** Copy the following lines into the first notebook cell and click the red start button to install LaTeXPy.
-This takes about 30 seconds since it installs the Prover9 theorem prover on the Google server (nothing is installed on your computer).
+This takes about 40 seconds since it installs the Prover9 theorem prover on the Google server (nothing is installed on your computer).
 ```
+#Can comment out the next two lines if you are not using Prover9
+!pip install provers
+from provers import *
 !rm -rf LaTeXPy #remove any previous version
 !git clone https://github.com/jipsen/LaTeXPy.git
-import sys; sys.path.append('/content/LaTeXPy'); import LaTeXPy as l
+execfile("/content/LaTeXPy/LaTeXPy.py")
 ```
 **Step 3:** Copy some of the examples below to see how to do various calculations using the LaTeX syntax that is valid with this script.

-The main function of the code is called `l.l(...)` and takes a **r"""raw string"""** as input.
+The main function of the code is called `l(...)` and takes a LaTeX **r"""raw string"""** as input.
 (A **rawstring** in Python starts with r" and in such strings the backslash is an ordinary character.
 The triple-quotes """ are used for strings that extend over several lines.
-If something doesn't work it may help to add a second input in the form `l.l(rawstring, 1)` then some diagnostic output is printed as well.)
+If something doesn't work it may help to add a second input in the form `l(rawstring, 1)` then some diagnostic output is printed as well.)

 Below are some example of what is covered (can be copy-pasted as input ).
 A **question mark** after an expression is a request to evaluate the expression and insert the result in the typeset output (colored **blue**).
 Expressions with a **top-level equal sign and a variable on the left** are interpreted as assignments that get executed by Python.
 Input that was parsed and evaluated without error appears in **green**, and all other expressions (without ? or =, or that generated errors) as well as text outside of $...$ math regions appear in black.

 ```
-l.l(r"""
+l(r"""
-Here we are using the l.l(...) command which requires $...$ to surround the math parts and it also assumes that
+Here we are using the l(...) command which requires $...$ to surround math expressions.
-the parser should translate to Python (rather than to Prover9) syntax.

 Arithmetic expressions are written in calculator style, e.g., $1+2\cdot 4/4^2 ?$.
 The '?' indicates that the answer should be inserted in the typeset output.
 ```

 ```
-l.l(r"""
+l(r"""
 Sets are finite and can contain numbers, unevaluated expressions and
 other (finite) sets e.g., $A=\{2,a,b,\gamma,\delta\}?$.